Latin American Studies Program

 The following will be requirements for a Minor in Latin American Studies:

-- Completion of a minimum of 18 semester credits in approved Latin American Studies courses (include all courses listed in addition to special offerings) in at least three different disciplines.
-One of these courses must be LAS 100 Introduction to Latin American Studies.
+- Completion of a minimum of 18 semester credits in approved Latin American Studies courses (including all courses listed below in addition to special offerings) in at least three different disciplines.
+One of these courses must be ANTY103- Introduction to Latin American Studies (3 credits)

 - Completion of Spanish 101-201 or equivalent.